buehler/mcs-event-driven-systems/doc/exercises/EDPO_T1_exercise_1.md

 The following graph was plotted with [LogVisualizationService.java](../../exercise1/faultToleranceTest/src/main/java/com/testEvaluation/LogVisualizationService.java).
 The logs used for this graph can be found here [exercise1_faultToleranceTest_2025-04-16_11-01-04.log](../../exercise1/faultToleranceTest/logs/exercise1_faultToleranceTest_2025-04-16_11-01-04.log)
+Note: The interval time is the aggregation interval of all collected logs.
+The timestamp is as follows: hh:mm:ss.ms
 ![exercise1_faultToleranceTest.png](assets/exercise1_faultToleranceTest.png)

 ##### Observations